 Travel Allowed on a Biometric Passport for Foreign Travel:

 - Uzbek citizens departing the Republic of Uzbekistan must exit using a valid biometric passport for foreign travel (red passport), regardless of age.

 Restrictions on Travel of a Minor of Uzbek Citizen Parent: Uzbek diplomatic missions will refuse to issue a visa to a U.S. citizen minor if at least one of the minor’s parents is an Uzbek citizen who has registered a permanent residence (“propiska”) in Uzbekistan.
-In these cases, the Uzbek Embassy in Washington, D.C., or the Consulate General in New York will either issue an Uzbek birth certificate or record the child’s information in the Uzbek citizen parent’s passport. a certificate of return to Uzbekistan.
+In these cases, the Uzbek Embassy in Washington, D.C., or the Consulate General in New York will either issue an Uzbek birth certificate or issue a certificate of return to Uzbekistan.